WebsecLabs/sql-injection-knowledge-base/src/content/mariadb/fuzzing-obfuscation.md

 -- Parentheses work without space
 SELECT(1) AS val

--- Note: Decimal notation does NOT work
-SELECT.1e1 AS val  -- Syntax error in MariaDB
+-- Note: Scientific notation does NOT work immediately after SELECT SELECT.1e1 AS val  -- Syntax error in MariaDB (parser sees SELECT.1e1 as invalid)
 ```

 #### Parentheses as Whitespace Alternatives